-The names of these agencies will also be made available to facili tate outside consultation for those who so desire.
-If you do not wish for your child to have access to the aforement the form below and return it to the middle school office.
-All info · • I,, parent/guardian of to inform the South Fayette Middle School that I do not grant my or counseling agencies in the instance of a serious or tragic event = Furthermore, I realize that should I desire to arrange outside cour nseling to assist my child in dealing with such an event, I can obtain the phone numbers or addresses for such agen icies, by contacting the school guidance department Parent/Guardian Signature: Child's Name: Date:
+The names of these agencies will also be made available to facilitate outside consultation for those who so desire.

+If you do not wish for your child to have access to the aforementioned resources in times of crisis, please complete the form below and return it to the middle school office.
+All information will be kept confidential.

+I,\\\\\\, parent/guardian of \\\\\\ would hereby like to inform the South Fayette Middle School that I do not grant my child permission to meet with outside counselors or counseling agencies in the instance of a serious or tragic event impacting the South Fayette township or school.
+Furthermore, I realize that should I desire to arrange outside counseling to assist my child in dealing with such an event, I can obtain the phone numbers or addresses for such agencies, by contacting the school guidance department.

+Parent/Guardian Signature:

+Child's Name: